epistrephein/rubyproject-template/README.md

 #### HTML output

-An optional rake task is available to create an HTML page from an ERB template that can be populated with database or other dynamic values that can then be served by a web server and can function as visual output of the project.
+An optional rake task is available to create an HTML page from an ERB template that can be populated with database or other dynamic values and then served by a web server, functioning as visual output of the project.

 First, customize your ERB template in `web/template.html.erb`, along with the css and javascript in the public folder if you need to.
-Then setup the variable bindings in the `web:build` rake task that lives in `tasks/web.rake`.
-These variables will then be expanded in the template and an `web/public/index.html` file will be created.
+Then setup the variables binding in the `web/variables.yml` file.
+These variables will then be expanded in the template when running `rake web:build` and a `web/public/index.html` file will be created.
-Don't forget to call this task in the schedule if you want the page to be updated automatically.
+Don't forget to call the rake task in the schedule too if you want the page to be updated automatically.

 Use `rake web:serve` to launch WEBrick locally and see your result.